 Cannes buzzes during the 11 days the festival takes place.
 But you can also get out of the way and just have a sniff if you feel like it.
 I was on site around noon, shortly before a new film started.
 The lucky ones, who had tickets or invitations, stood in line at the security checks, all less lucky ones stood in front of the barrier and tried to get hold of cards.
 This year, 6,000 Cannois were invited to the festival – probably so that the locals would not be left out.
 Or perhaps in recognition of a special achievement…

-But as everywhere at the Côte d’Azur, you only has to turn around a corner to get back your peace – although you are actually still in the middle:
+But as everywhere on the Côte d’Azur, you only have to turn around a corner to find ease – although you are actually still in the middle:

 There is one more thing I should mention, and that is the – let us call it – maritime state of siege.
 In front of Cannes, there anchor so many boats in the versions “big” and “bigger”.
 And those who want to (and have the necessary small change) can find accommodation for the duration of the festival on one of the luxury dinghies, which are located directly in the harbor next to the festival area and thus offer a central advantage.
 But this place always looks like an extremely expensive camping site on water to me: everything is made of plastic and the neighbour is not one meter away.
 But additionally, the boat is rocking – not my cup of tea.